 That being said, in most cases that involve the traditional sale or purchase of property not related to business transactions, you won’t be able to write off the cost of the transfer taxes.

-However, there might still be a light at the end of the tunnel in this situation.
-What people sometimes do is wrap those taxes into the cost basis of the property.
-The cost basis of the property is essentially what you had to pay in order to obtain the property.
+However, if you're a home buyer, there might still be a light at the end of the tunnel.
+If you pay transfer taxes, you can roll the tax payments into the cost basis of the property.
+The cost basis of the property is essentially what you had to pay in order to obtain the property, and is used to calculate the amount of capital gains taxes you’ll owe.
+If the property is sold in the future, these offsets can help reduce your tax payments.

-In situations where the seller is responsible for paying the transfer taxes, this won’t be much help to them.
-As a seller, you might just be left with taking the cost of transfer taxes into account when listing your home for sale in order to plan accordingly.
+In situations where the seller is responsible for paying the transfer taxes, the property is already being sold, so this won’t be much help to them.
+As a seller, it's wise to plan for the cost of paying transfer taxes far in advance - even as early as listing your property - so you're not blindsided by an unexpected cost at the end of the sale.

 Regardless of who pays the transfer taxes, you can expect them to be paid on closing day.
-Keep in mind, real estate transactions are also subject to a variety of taxes like federal and state taxes, as well as the capital gains tax mentioned earlier.
+Keep in mind, real estate transactions are also subject to a variety of additional taxes on the federal, state and local levels.
 These are all costs that are important to take into account before buying or selling a home in Alameda County.
-That’s why it’s so important to work with a qualified, experienced real estate agent in your area.

 An experienced agent can help you understand the fees and taxes that apply to your location, advocate for you through the process, and help you obtain the best outcome.
 Knowing what’s ahead can help you plan accordingly so you don’t run into any surprises that could be financially detrimental.
 Both buyer’s agents and seller’s agents can help you get the best deal, find rebates where available, and some — like Clever Partner Agents — work on a flat-fee basis.